amabdulr/CNWG/17-Branding_ver_2_0.md

 - For each rule:
   - Review the entire document for **all violations** of that rule.
   - Only after full review, move to the next.
-- Repeat this process thoroughly until all 6 rule sections are reviewed.
+- Repeat this process thoroughly until all 5 sections are reviewed.

 ## Final reminder : Constraints
 - Do not alter or review content inside: